 The startup team Flawless promises never to make us think of such a question again.
 The company says it solved the problem of language barriers with an innovation: deepfake dub.

-Deepfake dubbing by Flawless, towards a multimedia "Babel"
+Deepfake dubbing of Flawless, towards a multimedia “Babel”.

-We often think about deepfake like manipulating the entire image of a person or a scene, but Flawless technology focuses on a single element: the mouth.
+We often think about deepfake like manipulating the entire image of a person or scene, but Flawless' technology focuses on a single element: the mouth.

-Customers feed the company's software with video from a movie or TV show along with dubbed dialogue recorded by humans.
-Flawless machine learning models then create new lip movements that correspond to the translated speech and automatically "glue" them onto the actor's face.
+Customers feed the company's software video from a movie or TV show along with voiced dialogue recorded by humans.
+Flawless' machine learning models then create new lip movements that match the translated speech and automatically paste them onto the actor's face.

-"When someone watches this dubbed footage, they aren't shaken by the performance by a jarring word or a wrong mouth movement," says Flawless co-founder.
-Nick Lynes.
+“When someone watches this dubbed footage, they aren't shaken out of the performance by a jarring word or bad mouth movement,” says the Flawless co-founder Nick Lynes.

 The actors maintain the original performance and style, whatever language they are speaking.